Treating TMJ Issues: you can learn to stop clenching

 Recently I’ve had two clients come in for TMJ relief sessions who have previously seen multiple practitioners who worked inside their mouths.
 Between them, they have seen chiropractors, chiropractic neurologists, Rolfers, dentists trained by the Las Vegas Institute (LVI), and/or other massage therapists.

-These clients both told me, “No one has ever touched me there,” after I worked on releasing tension in their lateral pterygoid muscles.
+Each of these clients told me “No one has ever touched me there” after I worked on releasing tension in their lateral pterygoid muscles.

-These small muscles are hard to access, being nearly surrounded by bones (cut away in the image below so you can see the two-headed muscle) and not directly accessible on everyone, being overlaid by the temporalis tendon and the medial pterygoid.
+These small muscles are hard to access, being nearly surrounded by bones and tendons (cut away in the image below so you can see the upper and lower branches of the lateral pterygoid).

-In my opinion, the lateral pterygoids are often the keys for releasing jaw tension and also for relieving clicking and popping noises.
-Notice that the upper head is attached to the articular disc that separates the temporal bone and the mandible —the two bones of the TMJs.
+Notice that the upper head of the lateral pterygoid is attached to the articular disc that separates the temporal bone and the mandible —the two bones of the temporomandibular joints.

-When this disc does not move smoothly with the bone when the jaw opens and closes, clicking, popping, and sometimes grinding can occur.
+When this disc does not move smoothly with the mandible when the jaw opens and closes in a hinge-and-glide motion, a clicking, popping, or crunching noise often occurs.

 anatomy of the jaw muscles

 It’s not that the other jaw muscles don’t contribute.
 They do.
-I’ve found tension in the temporalises, trigger points in the masseters, and taut bands in the medial pterygoids.
+I’ve found tension in the temporalises, trigger points and taut bands in the masseters, and taut bands in the medial pterygoids, not to mention strain patterns from lower in the body.

-Most of my TMJ clients are not aware when they come in that there are even jaw muscles here!
-The masseters usually get all the glory, and I’m touching a place that never gets touched.
-No wonder this area can be sensitive.
+Most of my TMJ clients are not aware when they come in that there are even jaw muscles there!

-When I get on or near a lateral pterygoid, it can be a revelation.
-“That’s the place!” they exclaim when I remove my finger.
+When I massage a lateral pterygoid, it can be a revelation.
+“That’s the place!” clients exclaim when I remove my finger.

 Once I get there, I don’t need to stay long to make a difference.
-I invite my TMJ clients to move their jaws after I work on each muscle.
-More often than not, releasing tension in this muscle creates a sense of spaciousness around the joint.
+I invite my TMJ clients to move their jaws after I work on each muscle pair.
+Releasing tension here helps create a sense of spaciousness and ease around the joint.